Parygithub/NMRMetaboWizard/docs/source/eda.rst

 EDA helps identify patterns, trends, outliers, and potential data-quality issues before further statistical analysis or modelling.

-PCA
+Principal component analysis (PCA)
 ---

-PCA is fitted to median-imputed and standardized NMR bins.
+PCA is applied to the median-imputed (replaced missing values with the median) and normalized NMR bins.
 The app provides:

 - selectable component count;
 - interactive 2D or 3D score plots;